Why Everything You Think You Know About Life Insurance Is Wrong

 So, when choosing the coverage amount, consider the bigger employment and financial picture.
-“Ask yourself the all-important questions,” says Fernandez.
-“How many years of income replacement will your family need?
+"Ask yourself the all-important questions," says Fernandez.
+"How many years of income replacement will your family need?
 Do you plan to help your children with their future college tuition?
 What are your current available funds, including savings and investments outside of 401(k)s and IRAs?
-Then, use SoFi’s new tool to calculate your needs based on your answers.”
+Then, use this simple calculator to determine your coverage needs based on your answers."

 Myth #3: Plan options are complicated.
 Sometimes insurance-speak, like legalese, can be intimidating.
 But don't get turned off, because with life insurance, there's one guiding principle: If you need it, make sure you buy enough of it.

 Myth #4: Monthly premiums can get pricey.
 While the cost of premiums depends on a number of factors, including your age, gender, lifestyle choices, and family medical history, rates for term-life insurance are relatively low and quite competitive.
-For example, a 30-year-old male in excellent health and living in California can purchase a 10 year, $500,000 term-life policy for just under $15 per month, and this monthly premium stays the same for the entire 10-year coverage period selected.
-Best of all he may be able to apply online for his policy in just about 20 minutes, potentially with no medical exam.
+For example, a 30-year-old male in excellent health and living in California can purchase a 10 year, $500,000 term-life policy for under $17 per month, and this monthly premium stays the same for the entire 10-year coverage period selected.
+Best of all he may be able to apply online for his policy in just about 5 minutes, potentially with no medical test.

 Myth #5: The application process is mind-numbing.
 The days of door-to-door insurance salesmen and their long-winded pitches and fear tactics are gone.
 “Thanks to advancements in technology, researching and applying for life insurance online is now very convenient,” says Fernandez.
-“Term Life Insurance with SoFi, issued by Protective offers low rates, 10-, 20-, and 30-year terms, and coverage up to $1 million—in some cases without a medical exam*.
-And you don’t have to wait months to find out if you’re eligible.”
+“SoFi has partnered with Ladder to give you access to low rates, 10-, 20-, and 30-year terms, and coverage up to $8 million—in some cases without a medical test*.
+And you don’t have to wait months to find out if you’re eligible."

 If you're thinking of buying a home, marrying, or starting a family, now should be the time to reevaluate life insurance options and discuss your findings with your loved ones.
 After all, it's never too early to start thinking about how to protect your assets and your family's future.
 And while no one life insurance solution works for everyone, SoFi's online tools and reps can help you find the right life insurance fit for you and your loved ones.

 Best of all, we promise to make it simple and painless.
-SoFi members can get a free insurance quote in two minutes, and the application takes less than 20 minutes to complete.
+SoFi members can get a free insurance quote and apply for instant coverage in about 5 minutes online.

-* Coverage amounts up to $1 million and express application processing may be available to applicants up to 40 years old that meet certain risk and eligibility requirements of Protective Life.
-Full medical underwriting may be required for applicants that do not meet Protective’s eligibility criteria.
+* Coverage amounts range from $100k up to $8 million.
+Instant coverage may be available to applicants that meet certain risk and eligibility requirements.
+A medical test may be required for applicants that do not meet these eligibility criteria.